 Information and Communication Technology

+This article deals with the history of IC.
 As ICT is becoming more and more part and parcel of teaching, it would be interesting to see how ICT has developed through the last decades.

 This article aims at helping teachers have a general idea of the history of ICT, from the invention of the first computer up to now.
 We will also try to peep into the future to see how ICT will look like in the next few decades.